Saving up to pay cash for your next significant expense doesn’t have to be a dream.

 This budget represents two adults and a 6-year-old son, plus retirement investments.

-Budget colour chart: If highlighted in blue, that means it is a projected expense.
+Budget color chart: If highlighted in blue, it is a projected expense.

 Since May 2014, we’ve been mortgage-free, redirecting our money to savings, investments, and renovations.